Who Will Win The ‘Game Of Thrones’? Kate Beckinsale And Other Celebrities React

-With the final episode of Game of Thrones approaching, the Los Angeles Times saw it fitting to ask celebrities that dropped by the newspaper’s studio who they think will end up sitting on the Iron Throne.
+With the final episode of Game of Thrones approaching, The Los Angeles Times saw it fitting to ask celebrities that dropped by the newspaper’s studio who they think will end up sitting on the Iron Throne.

 “You know it’d be cool to see Tyrion win.
 I think Tyrion’s awesome,” said Anthony Carrigan of Barry.